romelperez/react-app-example/docs/architecture/README.md

   - Layouts can have margin bottom and margin right to separate.
 - **Components**:
   - A component never imposes element styles on its children.
 Component styles only target the elements inside.
   - The component itself never has floats, widths, heights or margins.
 It should not have background.
-It can have dimentions min-X or max-X.
   - There can be components that can behave as elements.
 - **Elements**:
   - Every element has a single, unique, component-scoped class.